-Carrying passengers and loads on your bike
+Carrying passengers and loads on your motorcycle

 • you’ve passed your practical motorcycle test

-Preparing your motorbike
+Preparing your motorcycle

 • changing the tyre pressures